 • abdominal;

-Lymph nodes are mainly located in clusters near blood vessels, where there are mobile places.
+Lymph nodes are mainly located in clusters near blood vessels, where there are moving places.
 Lymphatic capillaries pass through most organs and tissues.
-It turns out that the lymph nodes and blood vessels are located throughout the body.
+It turns out that lymph nodes and vessels are located throughout the body.

 The doctor will accurately determine the condition of the lymph nodes

-According to the state of the lymph nodes, it is possible to understand whether there is an inflammatory, infectious disease in the body...
-When the lymph nodes are in their normal state, they do not cause any painful sensations or inconveniences.
-But in the presence of a disease, they increase, soreness arises.
+Based on the condition of the lymph nodes, you can understand whether there is an inflammatory or infectious disease in the body.
+When the lymph nodes are in their normal state, they do not deliver any painful sensations, inconvenience.
+But in the presence of a disease, they increase in size and pain occurs.

-The location of the lymph nodes in the groin area of a woman and their significance
+Location of lymph nodes in a woman’s groin area and their significance

 1. Superficial.
-There are from 4 to 20.
-They are located between the groin and the thigh.
+There are from 4 to 20 of them.
+They are located between the groin and thigh.

-2. Deep lymph nodes in the groin in women.
-Where they are: in the depths, near the femoral blood vessels.
-There are from 1 to 7 of them.
+2. Deep lymph nodes in the groin of women.
+Where are they located: in the depths, near the femoral blood vessels.
+There are from 1 to 7.

-Inguinal lymph nodes in women are of great importance.
+Inguinal lymph nodes in women have great importance.
 They prevent pathogenic microflora from entering the pelvic area.

-Symptoms with enlarged lymph nodes in the groin in women
+Symptoms of enlarged lymph nodes in the groin in women

-In appearance, inflamed lymph nodes in women resemble a small tumor. appearing in the groin area.
+In appearance, inflamed lymph nodes in women resemble a small tumor appearing in the groin area.
 Where it will be located depends on the cause of the inflammation.
-Location is possible both from one and from two sides.
+The location is possible on both one and two sides.

-Pain is a clear sign of problems with lymph nodes in the groin.
+Pain is a clear sign of problems with the lymph nodes in the groin

 At first, the lymph nodes in the groin of women, where the inflammatory processes are located, are not too disturbing.
 Some discomfort and mild pain may occur.

-However, with the development of the disease, the following symptoms will be noticeable:
+However, as the disease develops, the following symptoms will be noticeable:

-• reddening of the skin will become noticeable at the site of inflammation;
+• redness of the skin will become noticeable at the site of inflammation;

-• a solid swelling is formed, sometimes reaching impressive sizes (hard balls have a peculiarity: they roll under the fingers);
+• a hard swelling forms, sometimes reaching an impressive size (hard balls have a peculiarity: they roll under the fingers);

-• during movement, soreness may appear, which further increases and worries more and more; painful sensations also arise during physical exercise, during intercourse, wearing clothes that are cramped and uncomfortable;
+• during movement, pain may appear, which further increases and becomes more and more disturbing; pain also occurs when physical exercise, during sexual intercourse, wearing clothes that are tight and uncomfortable;

-Inflammation of the lymph nodes often results in an increase in body temperature
+Inflammation of the lymph nodes often causes an increase in body temperature

 • chills, body aches, headache will appear;